what do you mean by “consciousness”? (part 1)

 The characters in Ghost in the Shell struggle to understand their “ghost” — their actual self, the real person beneath all the cybernetic enhancements in their bodies, brains and bloodstream.
-They worry that they have lost it and wonder if they ever had it.

 Major Motoko Kusanagi: Maybe all full-replacement cyborgs like me start wondering this.
 That perhaps the real me died a long time ago and l’m a replicant made with a cyborg body and computer brain.
 Or maybe there never was a real ”me” to begin with.